jacopo-salamina/atmega328p_i2s_test/README.md

 - asynchronous mode disabled;
 - fast PWM mode (with `OCR2A` register set as the counter's top value);
-- `OCR2A` set to 15;
+- `OCR2A` set to 23;
 - `OC2A` pin configured in toggle mode (its value toggles every time the counter is reset);
 - `OC2B` pin free for other uses;
 - prescaler used, divider set to 8.

-This produces a word select signal of 62.5 kHz, with a duty cycle of 50%.
+This produces a word select signal of about 41.6 kHz, with a duty cycle of 50%.
 With this configuration, pin 11 is reserved as the output compare pin, and that's the reason why that pin was used for the word select.

 The data signal is produced via software, by manually setting or clearing a pin.
 In theory, any pin could be used for the data signal, except 6 and 11 (since